 Background and History

 The mintage of the 1916-D Mercury Dime is by far the lowest of the series and in fact the lowest mintage for a circulating dime of the entire 20th century.
-The Denver Mint struck just 264,000 examples of the coin which were delivered in November 1916.
-At this time it is believed that a decision was made to focus production on the quarter for the duration of the year and forgo other denominations.
+Whereas the Philadelphia Mint would strike more than 22 million dimes featuring the new design, the Denver Mint struck just 264,000 examples which were delivered in November 1916.
+It is believed that a decision was made at this time to focus production on the quarter for the duration of the year and forgo other denominations.
 This is supported by delivery reports which show a sudden increase in quarters for both November and December 1916.

 Finest Known and Values

-The majority of examples of the 1916-D Mercury Dime immediately went into circulation after being struck, resulting in only a small number of uncirculated survivors.
+The majority of examples of the 1916-D Mercury Dime immediately went into circulation after being struck, resulting in a relatively small proportion of uncirculated survivors.
 Coins graded MS65 and higher are particularly difficult to find.
 Circulated examples are more available, but remain expensive, due to the high demand for this rare issue.

 The value of heavily circulated examples of this key date in very low grades can be as much as $500 each.
 For lightly circulated pieces, the price shows a strong increase.
 As an example, a nicely circulated VF specimen, certified by PCGS, can easily bring $3,000 to $4,000 at public auction.

-The finest known specimens with the “Full Bands” designation (FB, determined by the sharpness of the bands in the fasces on the reverse) are seven pieces graded MS67FB by PCGS and two graded MS 67 FB by NGC.
+The finest known specimens with the “Full Bands” designation (determined by the sharpness of the bands in the fasces on the reverse) are ten pieces graded MS67FB by PCGS and four graded MS 67 FB by NGC.
 It appears that the first number is influenced by at least a few resubmissions, with no more than four or five coins in the grade actually available.
-One of the coins graded PCGS MS67FB displaying original toning sold for $195,500 in August 2010, representing a record price for the issue.
+One of the coins graded PCGS MS67FB displaying original toning sold for $195,500 in August 2010.
 One of the examples graded NGC MS 67 FB sold for $97,750 in July 2009.

 While the majority of uncirculated 1916-D Mercury Dimes have been certified with the FB designation, there are also some high grade examples without the designation.
-These coins usually trade for much smaller amounts than the examples that have been certified with Full-Bands, although they remain far from easy to find, and offerings are scarce.
+These coins usually trade for much smaller premiums compared to examples certified with Full Bands, although offerings are scarce.
 PCGS has graded a single MS66 as the finest example with just a handful graded MS65.
 NGC has graded two examples in MS66 as the finest without the FB designation.